RUN BETTER WITH OUR NEWSLETTER

-Cross training is a great way to strengthen the muscle groups that either don't get a work out when running or are subject to fatigue in distance running, helping ensure that your body is fit, strong and well balanced, the latter being very important in preventing injury and the development of weaknesses as we get older.
+The idea is to give your body a break from the specific challenges of running, while still maintaining fitness.
+Cross training is also a great way to strengthen the muscle groups that either don't get a workout when running or are subject to fatigue in distance running.
+This helps ensure that your body is fit, strong and well balanced – the latter being very important in preventing injury and the development of weaknesses as you get older.

-A gym is the perfect place for cross training as the training tools are on hand, but with a little ingenuity you can also do it at home.
+A gym is the perfect place for cross training as the tools you need are on hand, but with a little ingenuity you can also cross-train at home.
 Body-weight exercise is a perfect place to start for beginners.
-Over time you can add more resistance to your training by using resistance bands or filled water bottles for some additional weights.
+Over time you can add more resistance to your training by using resistance bands or filled water bottles for some additional weight.

 Cross training can almost be seen as a cheat's way to a faster 10k.
 Instead of basing all your training on pounding the streets (though you still have to do quite a lot of that!), by working and strengthening different muscle groups you'll find that you fatigue more slowly and your speed will improve faster.

-The one thing that won't particularly benefit is lung capacity.
-If you include some treadmill sprints into cross training that will help, but ideally you'll need to incorporate some speed sessions to stop getting puffed out as you sprint for the finish line.
+Cycling, swimming and rowing can help maintain cardiovascular fitness, but bear in mind that strength training won't particularly benefit lung capacity.
+If you include some treadmill sprints in your scehdule that will help, but ideally you'll need to incorporate some speed sessions as well, to stop getting puffed out as you sprint for the finish line.